GitLab pipeline setup

 GitLab provides an easy way to set environment variables in your build pipeline config or agent hooks.
 Shown below is a minimal CI config that has the necessary variables to make Percy work smoothly:

 To configure environment variables, navigate to your GitLab repository, then go to Settings > CI/CD > and then expand the Variables section.

-PERCY_TOKEN to the write-only token from your Percy project.
-This token can be found in each Percy project's settings.
+PERCY_TOKEN` to the write-only token from your Percy repo.
+This token can be found in each Percy repo's settings.

-Anyone with access to your token can add builds to your project, though they cannot read data.
+**IMPORTANT: Keep your Percy token secret.** Anyone with access to your token can consume your account quota, though they cannot read data.

 # Next step: integrate with tests

 You're done with setup---the last step is to integrate Percy into your tests and run them.
 Just choose your client library: